How to smell your own breath. Self-test for halitosis (bad breath).

 Who makes a good person to ask?

 - Obviously, if you have a significant other, they make a good candidate.
+So do any relatives or close friends you feel comfortable enough with.

 - You might ask your dentist or hygienist at your next appointment.
 After all, evaluating the status of your oral health is their job.